 HOME supports the right of all parents to choose the best educational option for their children, whether that is public school (including charter school), private school, or homeschooling.
 However, it is vitally important for both parents and government officials to understand the differences in these options.

-HOME exists to protect the liberty of parents to educate their children without government oversight through homeschooling.
+HOME exists to protect the liberty of parents to educate their children at home without the help of government.
 Public school programs open to homeschoolers, virtual and charter schools, as well as Education Savings Account programs (ESAs) and vouchers, may involve education in the home, but these programs are usually government funded and regulated for the purpose of accountability to the taxpayer.